prospective students

 master’s and undergraduate students

 If you are currently affiliated with UCLA (or will be starting soon) and are interested in research, please email me directly as detailed above.
-We can discuss opportunities for independent study, capstone projects, or research assistant positions within the MAE Department.
-Non-UCLA students interested in a summer research internship should also reach out via email by March 1st of the year they wish to intern.
+We can discuss opportunities for independent study, capstone projects, or research assistant positions.
+Non-UCLA students interested in a summer research internship should also reach out via email by April 1st of the year they wish to intern.

 postdoctoral scholars